bcheung0/Golang-Projects-and-Code/Quiz Game/README.md

-The following program is a simple Quiz.
+The following program is a simple Quiz game program.
 The program reads the CSV file for questions and waits for user response until the user finishes the questions or the timer runs out.

 - Read from a CSV file
 - Keep track of score